SBPrime/AsyncWorldEdit/README.md

 AsyncWorldEdit
 ==============
-The developement of this project has been moved to private premium version of AsyncWorldEdit.
-For details please go to: [AsyncWorldEdit - Premium](https://github.com/SBPrime/AsyncWorldEdit-Premium)
+The plugin was split into free and premium version.
+Want more features?
+Want more frequent updates?
+Go to: [AsyncWorldEdit - Premium](https://github.com/SBPrime/AsyncWorldEdit-Premium)

 Async WorldEdit - Edit millions of blocks without lag!